Save Digital Scrapbooking Layouts for the Web

 Normally I save THREE (3) different copies of my files.

-To save you layout for option 1 (original layered PSD file) – go to File > Save As and choose the PSD option
+To save for option 1 (original layered PSD file) – go to File > Save As and choose the PSD option

-To save you layout for option 2 (a full size PRINT copy) – go to File > Save As and choose the JPG option.
+To for option 2 (a full size PRINT copy) – go to File > Save As and choose the JPG option.

 Be sure you name them different too!!